pelithne/AKS_secure_baseline_the_hard_way/README.md

 13) Select your vnet called **Spoke_VNET**.

 14) In the left-hand side menu, under the **Settings** section, select **Subnets**.

 15) Make sure that your subnets have the appropriate IP range and that Network Security Groups (NSGs) are correctly associated with their respective subnets as depicted below.

 ![Screenshot](images/spokevnet.jpg)

-### 1.1.5 Create Vnet Peering Between Hub and Spoke
+### Create VNET Peering Between Hub and Spoke

 The next step is to create a virtual network peering between the hub and spoke VNets.
 This will enable the communication between the VNets and allow the AKS cluster to route traffic to the Firewall.

-1) Before we can do a Vnet peering we need to obtain the full resource id of the Spoke_VNET and Hub_VNET as they resides in different resource group.
+1) Before we can do a VNET peering we need to obtain the full resource id of the Spoke_VNET and Hub_VNET as they resides in different resource group.

 ````bash
 SPOKE_VNET_ID=$(az network vnet show --resource-group $SPOKE_RG --name $SPOKE_VNET_NAME --query id --output tsv)